bensagi/klar/README.md

 ## Installation from source code

-Make sure you have Go language compiler installed and configured https://golang.org/doc/install
+Make sure you have Go language compileדגכדגr installed and configured https://golang.org/doc/install

 Then run